gogodick/gogodick.github.io/_posts/2019-04-09-VPP-Load-Balancer.md

 This node is using lb_node_fn(), is_input_v4 is 1, encap_type is LB_ENCAP_TYPE_NAT4, per_port_vip is 1.

 ### 5.2.13. lb4_nodeport_node
+This node is used before lb4-nat4-port.

 This node is using lb_nodeport_node_fn(), is_input_v4 is 1.

 ### 5.2.14. lb6_nodeport_node
+This node is used before lb6-nat6-port.

 This node is using lb_nodeport_node_fn(), is_input_v4 is 0.

 ### 5.2.15. lb_nat4_in2out_node